Espresso-Aficionados/website/recommendations/entry-machines.md

+---
+layout: default
+title: Entry Level Espresso Machines
+parent: Recommendations
+nav_order: 2
+---

-# Recommended Entry Level Machines List
+# Entry Level Machines

 We look at entry level machines in 3 categories: manual levers, single boilers, and Brevilles.
 While it is more complicated down in the details, the easiest way to approach this with no background knowledge is to answer one question: are you okay with modding the machine to bring it up to a high level of performance, or do you want a system packed with features out of the box with potentially lower max capability?